-Students who have scored 4 or 5 on the Chemistry AP exam are eligible to begin in CHEM 120 and, upon completion of the course with a grade of C or better, earn credit for both CHEM 110 and CHEM 120.
-Most students with a 5 and many with a 4 may wish to do this, but this choice is best made in consultation with a Chemistry Department faculty member.
+CHEM 110 General Chemistry I is the typical starting point for prospective science majors, including students planning to complete the requirements for medical school.
+Students with high exam scores (such as AP 4 or 5; see the Catalog for other possibilities) are eligible to begin in CHEM 120 and, upon completion of the course with a grade of C or better, earn credit for both CHEM 110 and CHEM 120.
+Many eligible students may wish to do this, but this choice is best made in consultation with a Chemistry Department faculty member.
+Similarly, any student with an unusually weak background in mathematics is encouraged to consult with a Chemistry Department faculty member before enrolling in CHEM 110.